1wheel/roadtolarissa/source/_posts/2015-02-22-svg-path-strings.markdown

 <div id='bez'></div>

 The smooth curveto `S` command allows for easy chaining of béziers.
-It takes a new control coordinate and a new position and draws a bézier using the previous current position and its control point. `L` and `M` commands can also follow `C` and `S` commands, so a single path can be both smoothed and curved.
+It takes a new control coordinate and a new position and draws a bézier using the previous current position and its control point. `L` and `M` commands can also follow `C` and `S` commands, so a single path can be both straight and curved.

 ###Elliptical Arc

-While Béziers are quite flexible, they aren't actually able to draw a [perfect circle](http://spencermortensen.com/articles/bezier-circle/).
-The arc `A` command draws an ellipse segment from the current position to a new posting.
-The first three parameters define the x radius ellipse, the y radius and rotation of the ellipse.
-The next two parameters are boolean flags that indicate if the larger or smaller ellipse segment should be used and left or right or ellipse should be used (unused segments have a dashed line).
+While béziers are quite flexible, they aren't actually able to draw a [perfect circle](http://spencermortensen.com/articles/bezier-circle/).
+The arc `A` command draws an ellipse segment from the current position to a new position.
+The first three parameters define the x radius, the y radius and the rotation of the ellipse.
+The next two parameters are boolean flags that indicate if the larger or smaller ellipse segment should be used and if the left or right ellipse should be used (unused segments denoted with a dashed line below).
 The final two parameters are the x and y values of the new position.

 <div id='arc'></div>